 Now that we know a bit about what a professional home weather station is and does, we can discuss the third question; how does a professional weather station work?
 We’ll start by describing the different components that make up a weather station.

 The two primary components to a weather station are the wireless sensor and the weather station display.
-More advanced professional weather station systems may also feature a built-in PC connection or an internet bridge to upload data to a computer, tablet, smart phone and weather-related websites.
+More advanced professional weather station systems may also feature a built-in PC connection or an AcuRite Access™ to upload data to a computer, tablet, smartphone, and weather-related websites.
 Higher-end systems may also be expanded with add-on sensors that allow you to increase your coverage area to include indoor environmental monitoring for basements, attics, garages, etc. Here’s an overview of what each weather station component does:

 Outdoor Wireless Sensors: These components, installed outdoors, collect weather data and wirelessly transmit the data to a weather station display and/or Internet bridge.
 A basic sensor unit will usually monitor temperature and humidity.
 A high-end sensor may also measure wind speed.
-A top-line sensor can feature temperature, humidity, wind speed, wind direction and even measure rainfall.
+A top-line sensor can feature temperature, humidity, wind speed, wind direction, rainfall, UV index, light intensity and even lightning detection.

-AcuRite offers a full range of wireless sensors.
-These include our Wireless Temperature and Humidity Sensor, 3-in-1 Weather Sensor and 5-in-1 Weather Sensor.
+AcuRite offers a full range of wireless weather stations and wireless sensors.
+These include our Wireless Temperature and Humidity Sensor, 3-in-1 Weather Sensor, 5-in-1 Weather Sensor, and AcuRite Atlas.

-Internet Bridge: This component can be used in parallel with a weather station display or as a stand-alone unit for reporting sensor data.
+AcuRite Access™: This component can be used in parallel with a weather station display or as a stand-alone unit for reporting sensor data.
 Regardless, its function is to receive data from your wireless sensor(s) and upload it to the Internet straight through an Ethernet router.
-From there, the data is received by a cloud-based server.
-Once in the cloud, the data can be remotely viewed on a browser and/or smartphone app.
+From there, the data is sent to My AcuRite, where it can be viewed through an app on your phone or on your computer.

 Add-On Sensors: Depending on what professional home weather station you choose, you may have the ability to expand the system with add-on sensors.